-The diagram below is part of the NIEM 3 Starter Model, available through the 'New Model from Pattern' command.
-It provides a convenient starting point for creating your own NIEM 3 model.

-A user defined NIEM schema is built around a Model Package Description (MPD).
+The example diagram is part of the NIEM 4 Starter Model, available through the Model Wizard.
+It provides a convenient startin point for creating your own NIEM 4 model.
+A user-defined NIEM schema is built around a Model Package Description (MPD).
 For consumers of the schema, the MPD defines how to use the various XSD files that are included and what message types are being defined.
 The MPD is created using instances of a number of Classes defined in the UML Profile.
-Enterprise Architect provides these Classes in a Package that is available from our Reusable Asset Server and the 'Model Patterns' dialog.
-All NIEM 3 models require these MPD types, such that the object instances used to create the MPD can correctly reference the classifiers from which they are derived.
-The package 'NIEM 3 MPD Types' is already included in this example model.
+Enterprise Architect provides these Classes in a Package that is available through the Model Wizard, or from our Reusable Asset Server.
+Al NIEM4 models require these MPD types, so that the object instances used to create the MPD can correctly reference the classifiers from which they are derived.
+The Package NIEM MPD Types' is already included in this example model.

-The diagram here, illustrates a number of characteristics of a NIEM 3 model, such as:

-- The ModelPackageDescription object instance 'myMPD' - <<InformationModel>> packages - The connectors <<ExtensionSchemaDocument>> and <<SubsetSchemaDocument>> - Run State values and Tag Values that are specific to NIEM 3. - Path URIs are typically specified in the tag values attached to Usage connectors.
+The diagram here, illustrates a number of characteristics of a NIEM4 model, such as: The ModelPackageDescription object instance NIEMAMPD' c-rinformationModel>> packagea The connectors <-tgktmsionSchemaDocumen>- and <-SubsetSchemaDocume Run State values and Tag Values that as psecific to NIEM4.
+Path URIs are typically specified in the tag values attached to Us age connectors.

-It is intended that you begin with the NIEM 3 Starter model, then fill-in or overwrite the Run State variables and tag values of the objects and connectors on the 'myMPD' diagram, with values that are appropriate for the model you are creating.
-Drag new instances of MPD Types onto the diagram as required and use the NIEM 3.0 MPD toolbox to add connectors as necessary.
+It is intended that you begin with the NIEM 4 Starter model, then fill-in or overwrite the Run State variables and tag values of the objects and connectors on the NPD Overview' diagram, with values that are appropriate for the model you are creating.
+Drag new instances of MPD Types on the diagram as required and use the NIEM 3.0 MPD bolboxto add connectors as necessary.

-When your model is complete, generate XML Schema Definition files by right-clicking on the Model Package Description object instance, then choose:
+When your model is complete, generate XML Schema Definition files by right-clicking on the Model Package Description object instance then choose: "Specialize) INEM | Generate NIEM Schema'.